labmec/neopz/docs/solver/eigensolvers.rst

 .. note:: For an excellent and detailed discussion on this class of eigensolvers, one can refer to `SLEPc User Manual <https://slepc.upv.es/documentation/slepc.pdf>`_ and their technical reports.

+The returned eigenvalues can be sorted in the following ways:

+.. doxygenenum:: TPZEigenSort

 The Krylov-based eigensolvers search for a set of eigenvalues from a given matrix :math:`A` on the Krylov subspace:

 .. math::